Hero Treatment

 The Interdisciplinary Concentrations Program at MBS

-The Interdisciplinary Concentrations Program (ICP) offers pathways for students eager to explore an aspect of the world that transcends single classes, disciplines, and extracurricular pursuits.
+The Interdisciplinary Concentrations Program (ICP) offers pathways for students eager to explore an aspect of the world that transcends single classes, disciplines,

-The Paths
+The Concentrations

-Arts
+Arts &

-& Innovation
+Innovation

-Seeks to inspire students to bring processes and practices of creativity and design to the world's pressing problems and enduring questions.
+Inspires students to bring processes and practices of creativity and design to the world's pressing problems and enduring questions.

 Ethics,